voltron42/rpgPractice/parlor/parlor.md

 ### Character stats: (playing cards)

-* Vitality - (hearts)
+* Zeal - (hearts)
-* Acumen - (diamonds)
+* Wit - (diamonds)
 * Brawn - (clubs)
-* Agility - (spades)
+* Grace - (spades)

 Character stats are set initially, and increase slowly with one's experience.
 When the player wishes to perform an action, a test is made against the appropriate stat.

 ### Rechargeables: (Poker chips)